Makarska Riviera in Croatia (2024): Things to do in Makarska – travel guide

 Brela, Makarska Riviera

-Prices Makarska, Croatia
+Prices in Makarska, Croatia

 Prices on the Makarska Riviera can vary depending on the season and location.
 Makarska is cheaper compared to some other European destinations, but in the high season prices rise.
 If you’re wondering how much a holiday on the Makarska Riviera will cost, take a look at the approximate prices: